echo3Dco/Android-ARCore-echo3D-example/README.md

 # Android-ARCore-echo3D-example
 Example Android project with AR Core and echo3D integrated.
-Tested on Android Studio and VS code.

 ## Register
 Don't have an API key?
 Make sure to register for FREE at [echo3D](https://console.echo3D.co/#/auth/register).